In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 I’ve said it before, but it bears repeating; you can’t establish a long-term relationship with clients you find on freelance job boards.
 No one likes to feel like they’re nothing but a dollar sign — it sucks.

 Stop perusing job boards and start building relationships.
 Don’t make potential clients feel like they’re nothing but a financial transaction to you.
 Treat them with respect and focus on building relationships instead of just trying to make a living.

 Yes, I understand that we all have to pay the bills, but don’t let that be your driving force.
 Clients and customers can feel your desperation and won’t want to work with you if you lead with the fact that you need money.

 Focus on the benefits you provide and the money will follow.
 Make your current clients feel like you actually care about their business and their overall well-being, then they’ll want to work with you for a long time.

 Looking for other job board options?
-In a recent post, I share 7 of my favorite alternatives to traditional job boards.
+In a recent post, I share my favorite alternatives to traditional job boards.

 2. Attract more clients than you can handle

 Instead of focusing all your time and energy on seeking out new clients, make it easy for them to find you on social media and with an optimized Services page on your blog.
 This is actually the best way to get new clients who can potentially be turned into long-term relationships.

 In order to do this, create a Services page on your blog that details your offerings, rates and terms.
 Next, update your LinkedIn account and Twitter bio to reflect what you do and how you can help potential clients.
 (Think, “freelance writer for hire”).